ammilam/sync-files-to-gcs-bucket/README.md

 # Sync To GCP

-This repo is contains source code for a commandline utility that either monitors local or nfs filesystems for changes by interval based polling, or filesystem events depending on system architecture.
+This repo contains source code for a commandline utility that either monitors local or nfs filesystems for changes by interval based polling, or filesystem events depending on system architecture.
 Currently, this tool supports syncing a collection of files or contents of directories to a Google Cloud Storage Bucket, or an individual file's contents to a Google Secret Manager Secret as a new version.
 This tool will only sync changes when differences are detected between the copy in GCP and the local copy.

 ## Prerequisites